PostgREST/postgrest/api.rst

   HTTP/1.1 200 OK
   Allow: OPTIONS,GET,HEAD,POST,PUT,PATCH,DELETE

-For a view, the methods are determined by the presence of INSTEAD OF TRIGGERS:
+For a view, the methods are determined by the presence of INSTEAD OF TRIGGERS.

 .. table::
    :widths: auto